Zuehlke/linux-developer-vm/README.md

 After downloading the .ova file you can import it into VirtualBox via `File -> Import Appliance...`.
 Once imported, you can simply start the VM and log in:

- * username: "vagrant"
+ * username: "user"
- * password: "vagrant"
+ * password: "user"

 From then on just open a terminal and you will have all of the tools available (see "What's included?").